tc39/proposal-record-tuple/NS-Proto-Appendix.md

 ## `Record.recordValue(rec: Record | Object): Record`

-Returns the primitive record value of the argument if the argument is already a Record or a Record Exotic Object, otherwise a TypeError will be thrown.
+Returns the primitive record value of the argument if the argument is already a Record or a Record Object, otherwise a TypeError will be thrown.

 # `Tuple` namespace